Editorial Policies

 Editorial Board Members

-Editorial Board Members (EBMs) are required to declare any competing interests and may be excluded from the peer review process if a competing interest exists.
-In addition, they should be excluded from handling manuscripts in the following cases:
+It is the responsibility of Editorial Board Members (EBMs) to declare any COIs.
+In the event that a COI exists, the EBM shall be excluded from the peer review process.
+In addition, they shall be excluded from handling manuscripts in the following cases:

 • EBM is a co-author of the current submission;